 Printers are an ongoing bugbear, and in fact I only learned that Apple has been trying to deprecate CUPS and printer drivers for most of this decade, like, last week.
 So let’s dive into a few printer setups that we’ve completed recently.

 The first thing you need is a Mac with the printer installed correctly and working, we’ll be extracting some info from that.
 Luckily Connectwise Control allows me a remote terminal session without bothering the client.
 The key commands you’ll need are these, all done from the Terminal-

-1. lpoptions -p printername to show you what options you can set on the printer
+lpoptions -p printername tells you what options the printer has available

-2. lpinfo -m which lists all of the 3rd party PPDs installed and shows you the path.
-Copy path to the PPD
+lpinfo -m which lists all of the 3rd party PPDs installed and shows you the path to them

 There is a bunch of things that will cause your installs to fail, so be aware of